sojurner/Personal-blog/src/posts/culture/confusing-parts-of-korean-culture.md

      alt="Crying cat, thumbs up"
      style="border-radius: 10px; height: 180px; float:right;margin:0 0 10px 10px;" />

-*Age* means a great deal in Korean culture.
-Simply being older, means entitlement to unconditional respect, formal addressment, and priority in most social and political agendas (opinions, benefits, etc).
+*Age* has unbelievably overbearing power in Korea.
+Simply being older, means entitlement to unconditional respect, formal addressment, and priority in almost every social and political agenda (opinions, benefits, etc).

+I understood the intent and logic behind this culutral practice.
+But in many ways, it has felt become an absolute, rigid approach in establishing a contextual heirarchy.

-In many ways, I oppose this age-based value system.
-To me, its assuming that age and wisdom follow a positive linear correlation.
+To me, its assuming that age and wisdom invariably follow a positive linear correlation.
 While being older certainly represents more lived opportunities for growth and development, actually learning from them is the bridge to greater insight and wisdom.
-Having opportunites is important, but improving upon them is the difference.
+Having had opportunites is important, but growing from them should be the line of difference.

-I support the idea of respect earned through a meritocracy, which is a core American value.
-It's not perfect, but it has arguably developed the most diverse and undisputedly one of the richest nations in history.

 ## K-Pop & K-Drama